 Ion Channels in Immunity Seminars

-The Ion Channels and Immunity Symposia provide a unique opportunity for scientists studying ion channels and transporters in immune cells to discuss their research on the regulation, function, and physiological roles of ion channels and transporters in innate and adaptive immunity.
+The Ion Channels and Immunity Symposia provide a unique opportunity for scientists and trainees to discuss their research on the regulation, function, and physiological roles of ion channels and transporters in innate and adaptive immunity.

 2021 Symposium: Ion Channels and Transporters in Immunity, Inflammation, and Antitumor Immunity

-The 2021 symposium will be held in conjunction with the 74th Annual Meeting of the Society of General Physiologists, which will take place from September 8 to 12, 2021, at Marine Biology Labs in Woods Hole, Massachusetts.
+The 2021 symposium was held in conjunction with the 74th Annual Meeting of the Society of General Physiologists, which took place from September 22 to 26, 2021, at the Marine Biology Labs in Woods Hole, Massachusetts.

-The meeting organizers are Stefan Feske, MD, and Bimal N. Desai, PhD.
+The meeting organizers were Stefan Feske, MD, and Bimal N. Desai, PhD.

 2020 Networking Event: Shedding Light on the Dark “Ion Channelome”